-The court likewise discredited another one of plaintiff’s doctors who also used a Mandarin Chinese interpreter associated with the law firm representing the plaintiff.
+The court likewise discredited another one of plaintiff’s doctors who also used an English to Mandarin Chinese interpreter associated with the law firm representing the plaintiff.
 The court held that the doctor’s “failure to ensure that the translator was qualified and unbiased call[ed] into question the reliability of his assessment of [the plaintiff], particularly when it was based on her subjective complaints.”

 Furthermore, the court held that the plaintiff did not prove that her claimed disability lasted as long as she said it did.
 Specifically, the court noted that even though the plaintiff had been hospitalized in China for mental health issues, none of the physicians from China appeared at trial to testify that her hospitalization was due to the injuries she sustained from her encounter with the officer.

-Failure to Use Qualified Interpreters and Translators to Treat Mandarin-Speaking Plaintiff
+Failure to Use Qualified Chinese Medical Interpreters to Treat Mandarin-Speaking Plaintiff

 The case is Zhao v.
 United States of America, Case No. 1:06 CV-00106 EAW, decided on August 4, 2017 by Judge Wolford of the U.S. District Court for the Western District of New York.

-Contact All Language Alliance, Inc. to retain qualified medical interpreters in Mandarin, Spanish, Russian, Arabic, Somali, Haitian Creole, Korean, Cantonese, Polish, Nepali, Hmong and other rare and common languages for your IME, hospital, doctor’s office to evaluate or treat LEP patients.
+Contact All Language Alliance, Inc. to retain qualified medical interpreters in Burmese, Luganda, Bengali, Tamil, Zomi, Sinhalese, Mandarin Chinese, Spanish, Russian, Arabic, Somali, Somali, Korean, Cantonese, Polish, Nepali, Hmong, Bosnian, Twi, Thai, and other rare and common languages for your IME in Denver, Colorado.

-This legal translation blog article should not be construed as legal advice.
+This language translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.